mlaversi/PTP_LAVERSIN_V2/README.md

 How to run my project : That's a classic project I invite you to git clone it on your computer and try to launch the test

+If you want to launch the app and another model, please put the entire path in the TextPredictionModel.from_artefacts(path)

 How to launch the test :